infocusp/scaLR/README.md

-# scaLR: a low-resource deep neural network pipeline for cell type annotation and biomarker discovery
+# scaLR: a low-resource deep neural network pipeline for cell types annotation and biomarker discovery

 Single cell analysis using Low Resource (scaLR) is a comprehensive end to end pipeline which is equipped with a range of advanced features to streamline and enhance the analysis of scRNA-seq data.
 Major steps of the pipeline are: